As RED and BLUE teaming is such a vast subject, we will be splitting this topic into a six-part series.

-- Top 5 Red and Blue Team skills
+- InfoSec Colour Team – Red VS Blue – The Top 5 Red and Blue Team skills

-In my opinion, most Cyber Security professionals want to be on the Red team.
+In our opinion, most Cyber Security professionals want to be on The Red Team.

 Like with any good sports game you should always have a post analysis, with full system logging on every test and records of the relevant activities.
 The Red team should provide information on the performed actions and findings during the “attack” and the Blue team should document the actions they took and any Red teamer’s actions found.